 Eternal Gandhi and Special Projects

-The Eternal Gandhi Multimedia Museums, commonly referred to as Gandhi Peace Centres, skillfully intertwine the extraordinary life of the Mahatma through rhythmic and evocative cadences.
+The Eternal Gandhi Multimedia Museums, commonly referred to as Gandhi Peace Centres, skilfully intertwine the extraordinary life of the Mahatma through rhythmic and evocative cadences.
 Adorned with a captivating array of photographs, paintings, film footage, video clips, and various other media, these museums provide visitors with a remarkable and immersive experience that imparts a profound sense of history.

 "This uniquely innovative, first-of-its-kind digital exhibition on the Mahatma is the brainchild of Kumar Mangalam Birla," says Mrs. Rajashree Birla, who spearheaded the interactive digital museum at Delhi under the aegis of the Eternal Gandhi & Special Projects initiative of Aditya Birla Group.
 "This is our way of paying homage to the father of the nation.
 As perhaps you may be aware, this place, the Gandhi Smriti, of which this exhibition is a riveting part, was our erstwhile family house — the Birla House.
 This 12-bedroom house was built in 1928 by Shri G. D. Birla, my great-grandfather-in-law.
 It was also the house where my husband was born.
 I still vividly recollect the happy times that we, as a family, spent over here.